marigolds6/pythonintro/Hour4.md

+#How to recognize different trees from quite a long way away
-#On our way to object orientation
+##And object orientation

 ##The import Statement
 Why is importing [arcpy](http://resources.arcgis.com/en/help/main/10.2/index.html#//000v00000001000000) so slow?